Octomiro/gosap/README.md

 # Gosap
-Gosap is an simple API wrapper for SAP service layer endpoints written in Go.
+Gosap is a simple API wrapper for SAP service layer endpoints written in Go.